Is interpolation benign for random forest regression?: Conclusion

-We believe that the analysis of the interpolation zone of RF introduced in this article is a milestone for the understanding of RF prediction in interpolation regimes.
+The analysis of the interpolation zone of RF introduced in this article is an important tool for the understanding of RF prediction in interpolation regimes.
 Indeed the volume of the interpolation area is actually a roundabout way to measure the diversity in the constructed trees: if this volume is high, all trees end up building similar partitions.
 This diversity measure could also be used as a regularization tool to reduce the RF complexity by keeping only the most uncorrelated trees (in terms of partition) in a PCA fashion.